|Coordinates:||1.3450 N 17.1504 W|

 The tales of local people differ.
 Some researchers have learned that pygmies and other local people know the animal very well and have no doubt about its existence.
 Other researchers consider that mokele-mbembe is rather a spiritual being which lives only in the imagination of jungle people.

 Most legends are told about Lake Tele.
 Locals have especially much respect for some short tributaries (lobes 6 and 10) of the lake.

-At unknown time (some sources tell that it happened in 1930ies, some - that in 1950ies or 1960ies) one or two mokele-mbembes reportedly were killed at Lake Tele by pygmies.
+At unknown time (some sources tell that it happened in the 1930s, some - that in the 1950s or the 1960s) one or two mokele-mbembes reportedly were killed at Lake Tele by pygmies.

 This group of fishermen reportedly was terrified by lake monsters while in boat.
 In order to continue the fishing they decided to hunt these animals and reportedly succeded - killed one of them.
 This animal had a comb-formed frill on the back of its head.
 Fishermen tried to eat its meat - but it was not tasty.

 We don't know whether this happened in reality.
 The wet climate of Likouala Swamps would decompose any bones in a few years time.

 See Lake Tele on the map of Republic of the Congo!

 - Herman A. Regusters.
 Mokele-Mbembe.
 An Investigation into Rumors Concerning a Strange Animal in The Republic of the Congo.
 1981.
 Munger Agricana Library Notes, July 1982.